patriot1burke/baldurs-forge/README.md

 I originally had my search return multiple items in a json array and I'd ask the AI to list and summarize the search.
 Sometimes it would provide a numbered list.
 Sometimes bulleted.
 Sometimes it would produce a paragraph with the names of things that it found.
+Thus, I couldn't create a consistent and nice looking UI.
+I gave up trying to get the AI to produce nice output.

 ## void tool responses confuse the AI